speedb-io/speedb/CONTRIBUTING.md

 # Ways to Contribute

-There are several ways to contribure to Speedb, other than contributing code changes.
+There are several ways to contribure to Speedb, other than contributing code changes:

 * Add or update document.
 * Report issue with detailed information, if possible attache a test.
 * Investigate and fix an issue.
 * Review and test a PR.
 * Submit new feature request or implementation.
 We welcome any feature suggestions, for new feature implementation, please create an issue with the design proposal first.
 It can help to get more engagement and discussion before reviewing your implementation;
-* Help ongoing features development, here is list of [new features](https://github.com/speedb-io/speedb/issues) that's actively developing, help us to complete the feature development.

 # Basic Development Workflow

 As most open-source projects in github, Speedb contributors work on their fork, and send pull requests to Speedb’s repo.
 After a reviewer approves the pull request, a Speedb team member will merge it.

+# How to Build

+Refer to the [INSTALL](INSTALL.md) document for information about how to build Speedb.

 # How to Run Unit Tests

 ## Build Systems

-Speedb uses gtest.
 The makefile used for _GNU make_ has some supports to help developers run all unit tests in parallel, which will be introduced below.
-If you use cmake, you can run the tests with `ctest`.
+If you use CMake, you can run the tests with `ctest`.

-## Run Unit Tests In Parallel
+## Running the Unit Tests in Parallel

 In order to run unit tests in parallel, first install _GNU parallel_ on your host, and run
 ```
-make all check [-j]
+make check
 ```
+This will build Speedb and run the tests.
+You can provide the `-j` flag to `make` in order to make a better utilization of CPU and speed up the build.

-You can specify number of parallel tests to run using environment variable `J=1`, for example:
+You can specify number of parallel tests to run using environment variable `J`, for example:
 ```
-make J=64 all check [-j]
+make J=64 check -j64
 ```

+If `J` isn't provided, the default is to run one job per core.

 If you switch between release and debug build, normal or lite build, or compiler or compiler options, call `make clean` first.
 So here is a safe routine to run all tests:

 ```
-make clean
-make J=64 all check [-j]
+make clean && make check -j64
 ```

-## Debug Single Unit Test Failures
+## Debugging Single Unit Test Failures

-RocksDB uses _gtest_.
+Speedb uses _GTest_.
 You can run specific unit test by running the test binary that contains it.
-If you use GNU make, the test binary will be just under your checkpoint.
-For example, test `DBBasicTest.OpenWhenOpen` is in binary `db_basic_test`, so just run
+If you use GNU make, the test binary will be in the root directory of the repository (if you use CMake, the test binary will be in your build directory).
+For example, test `DBBasicTest.OpenWhenOpen` is in binary `db_basic_test`, so simply running
 ```
 ./db_basic_test
 ```
 will run all tests in the binary.

-gtest provides some useful command line parameters, and you can see them by calling `--help`:
+GTest provides some useful command line parameters, and you can see them by calling `--help`:
 ```
 ./db_basic_test --help
 ```
 Here are some frequently used ones:

-Run subset of tests using `--gtest_filter`.
-If you only want to run `DBBasicTest.OpenWhenOpen`, call
+Running a subset of tests is possible using `--gtest_filter`.
+For example, if you only want to run `DBBasicTest.OpenWhenOpen`, call
 ```
 ./db_basic_test --gtest_filter=“*DBBasicTest.OpenWhenOpen*”
 ```